 If you have an employee who is off sick and you have made a number of attempts to contact them but they just aren’t answering the phone, what can you do?

 This can all seem a little daunting but you don’t need to employ an HR person to manage your policy and procedure management, or designate this work to another role within your team.
-Our Online HR Toolkit is designed for businesses to have continual access to the most up to date employment contracts / handbooks / HR documents / templates via an online portal.
-Of course a member of our team will be around to discuss any particular issues or queries, but the Toolkit undoubtedly takes the administration, research and people resource out of keeping your HR ship in order.
+Our Online HR Toolkit is designed for businesses to have continual access to the most up to date employment contracts, handbooks, HR documents and templates via an online portal.
+Of course, a member of our team will be on hand to discuss any particular issues or queries, but the Toolkit undoubtedly takes the administration, research and people resource out of keeping your HR ship in order.